syncfusion-content/uwp-docs/uwp/SfPivotGrid/Common/Theming.md

 * VisualStudio2013
 * VisualStudio2015

 By using the property of `GridVisualStyle` in the SfPivotGrid, you can set the visual style of the control.
 By default, the `Metro` theme is applied.
-The following code snippet shows how to change the visual style for the SfPivotChart.
+The following code snippet shows how to change the visual style for the SfPivotGrid.

 {% tabs %}